fusaty/freax/Documentation/security/lsm.rst

 :c:type:`struct security_hooks_list <security_hooks_list>`,
 which are added to the lists.
 The LSM framework does not provide a mechanism for removing hooks that have been registered.
-The SELinux security module has implemented a way to remove itself, however the feature has been deprecated.
+The SEfreax security module has implemented a way to remove itself, however the feature has been deprecated.

 The hooks can be viewed as falling into two major